Maximum pressure campaign

+First Trump presidency

 Sanctions

 In May 2018, U.S. president Donald Trump withdrew from the nuclear deal with Iran and imposed several new non-nuclear sanctions against Iran, some of which were condemned by Iran as a violation of the deal.
 In November 2018, the U.S. officially reimposed all sanctions against Iran that had been lifted before the U.S. withdrawal from the JCPOA.

 Elizabeth Rosenberg, a former U.S. Treasury Department official told NPR that the program include sanctioning "some Iranian financial institutions not previously designated and that were previously used to facilitate food, medicine and medical imports."
 To this end, most large Iranian financial institutions are subject to the sanctions.

 On June 7, 2025 the U.S. Treasury Department imposed sanctions on 10 individuals and 27 entities, including Iranian nationals and firms based in the UAE and Hong Kong.
-These targets include the Zarringhalam brothers, accused of laundering billions via shell companies tied to the IRGC and Iran’s Central Bank.
-The funds reportedly supported Iran’s nuclear and missile programs, oil sales, and terrorist proxies.
+These targets include the Zarringhalam brothers, accused of laundering billions via shell companies tied to the IRGC and the Central Bank of Iran.
+The funds reportedly supported Iran's nuclear and missile programs, oil sales, and terrorist proxies.